 Aerospace and transportation systems

-In its aerospace and transportation systems product segment, Liebherr achieved a turnover of € 1,093 million, which represents an increase of € 69 million or 6.7 % compared to the previous year.
+In its aerospace and transportation systems product segment, Liebherr achieved a turnover of € 1,311 million in the 2022 business year, which represents an increase of € 218 million or 19.9 % compared to the previous year.

 Development compared to previous year

 Turnover in € m

 Turnover by sales regions

 Central and South America3.0%